 - If you're looking for an appointment for a Pfizer booster and don't have My Health at Vanderbilt, you can use the VUMC Vax scheduling tool.

 - You also can find a vaccine appointment at other locations near you at Vaccines.gov.

 My Health at Vanderbilt | VUMC Vax (Boosters Only) | Vaccines.Gov

 - Booster vaccines are being given by appointment at Vanderbilt Health One Hundred Oaks, 719 Thompson Lane.
 Appointments are somewhat limited until Oct.
 11, when we expect to have an increased supply of vaccine and open appointments.

-If you don't see an appointment that is convenient for you, check back.
-We add new appointments as we get new shipments of vaccine.
+- If you don't see an appointment that is convenient for you, check back, or use Vaccines.gov to find a vaccination from another provider.

-We'll bill your insurance for a small fee to help cover costs of giving you the shot.
+- We'll bill your insurance for a fee to help cover costs of giving you the shot.
 But you won't get a bill, even if you don't have insurance.

 - For those seeking a 3rd dose of an mRNA vaccine: when available, it's recommended that you get the same brand that you got before (Pfizer or Moderna).
 However, both are not always available at an individual clinic.
 The CDC says that if the mRNA vaccine product given for the first 2 doses is not available or is unknown, either mRNA vaccine may be given.
 Learn more about 3rd vaccine doses for those with weakened immune systems.